BrowserWorks/Waterfox/toolkit/devtools/server/docs/protocol.js.md

     countGoodNews: protocol.preEvent("good-news", function(news) {
         this.amountOfGoodNews++;
     });

+You can have events wait until an asynchronous action completes before firing by returning a promise.
+If you have multiple preEvents defined for a specific event, and atleast one fires asynchronously, then all preEvents most resolve before all events are fired.

+    countGoodNews: protocol.preEvent("good-news", function(news) {
+        return this.updateGoodNews().then(() => this.amountOfGoodNews++);
+    });

 On a somewhat related note, not every method needs to be request/response.
 Just like an actor can emit a one-way event, a method can be marked as a one-way request.
 Maybe we don't care about giveGoodNews returning anything: